ruggeri/tech-notes/randos/automotive/engines/04a-inline-four.md

     BMW S1000XR.
   - These all make about 150-200HP.
-- There's also typically a huge tourer version: the Kawasaki Concours14 (canceled?), Yamaha FJR1300ES, for instance.
+- There's also typically a huge tourer version: the Kawasaki Concours14 (canceled?), Yamaha FJR1300ES (discontinued in EU), for instance.
   Those are huge and heavy.
   - But those touring motorcycles start to compete with six cylinder motorcycles like the Goldwing, which can give more power and run smoother.